programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 ## Your First Plot

-First, create a new file called `my_first_plot.py` and open it up in a text editor.
+First, create a new file called `my_first_plot.py` in the same directory as  `wwii_thor.csv` and then open it up in a text editor.
 We'll be adding lines to this file to run.

 To implement and use Bokeh, we first import some basics that we need from the `bokeh.plotting` module.